 Does the Sony WF-1000XM4 have better software features than the Galaxy Buds 2?

 To get the most out of the Sony WF-1000XM4, you’ll want to download the Sony Headphones Connect app (iOS/Android).
 You can use the app’s ear tip fit test to check if you chose the properly sized ear tips for the best isolation and sound quality.
-Other popular features include the ability to remap the touch controls, EQ the sound signature, and more.
+Other popular features include remapping the touch controls, EQ the sound signature, and more.
 The WF-1000XM4 has voice assistant support for Siri, Alexa, and Google Assistant.
 It also supports Sony’s 360 Reality Audio in streaming services like Tidal, Deezer, or Amazon Music HD.

 In addition to ANC, the WF-1000XM4 has an ambient sound mode, which allows environmental noise to filter through.
 You can toggle between the settings by tapping on the left earbud.
 The headset also has speak-to-chat which automatically enables audio passthrough when it detects you speaking to allow for quick conversations.

 Using the Galaxy Buds 2 with a Samsung phone, you get direct voice access to Bixby.
 If you want to access Google Assistant or Alexa, you’ll need to create a custom control within the Galaxy Wearable app (Android only).
-As of April 2022, the Galaxy Buds 2 supports Samsung 360 Audio, which was once reserved for the Galaxy Buds Pro.
+As of April 2022, the Galaxy Buds 2 supports Samsung 360 Audio, which was once reserved for the now-discontinued Galaxy Buds Pro.

 Other features include an ear tip fit test a handful of EQ presets, the ability to toggle ANC on/off, transparency mode, and more.
 Transparency mode is quite good here and sounds pretty natural, you can even adjust the intensity to suit your preferences.